What is a BioHip?

 About the Procedure

-The Regeneris BioHip procedure is performed in our office on an outpatient basis, starting with the extraction of fat to collect the necessary stem cells.
+The Regeneris BioHip procedure is performed in the office on an outpatient basis, starting with the extraction of fat to collect the necessary stem cells.
 Blood is also drawn to process the PRP that will be administered along with the stem cells.
-Under local anesthesia, the stem cells and platelet rich plasma are injected directly into the injured joint.
+Under local anesthesia, the stem and progenitor cells and platelet rich plasma are injected directly into the injured joint.
 In most cases, patients will only require one treatment session to achieve their full results.

 Commonly Affected Areas